What is Team Building? How to Build Stronger, Cohesive Teams in 2026

 Employees are the building blocks of a great team.
 Help them hone their skills, and watch as your team’s performance improves.

 Not all businesses have the luxury of hiring their top candidates, meaning that new employees hired for their potential may need training to bring their skill sets up to speed.
-According to one recent survey, 39% of businesses hired candidates they normally wouldn’t have in order to fill an open position.
-However, 63% of those respondents also admitted they overlooked a gap in the candidate’s hard or soft skills to do so.
+In a recent survey, 83% of hiring managers reported overlooking a gap in certain requirements to fill a role.

-A different survey also found that 77% of hiring leaders prefer to develop current employees for open roles instead of hiring outside the organization—a practice that inspires greater loyalty in a company’s workforce.
+A 2025 employer survey found that over 42% of hiring leaders prefer to develop current employees for open roles instead of hiring outside the organization—a key indicator of employee loyalty, according to recent research.

-Overall, the research suggests that setting your employees up for success in their career is a win-win for them and for your business.
+Overall, research suggests that setting your employees up for success in their careers is a win-win for them and for your business.

 Improves collaboration and trust